 The Iris is a part of a lens that regulates the amount of light that passes through the lens and onto the sensor, by altering the diameter of the hole through which the light enters.
 The diameter of the hole is measured in F-stop value.
 A higher value results in less light, while a lower setting results in more light.
 This setting affects the length of the depth of field.
 The higher F-stop you use, the deeper your depth of field.
 Reason: the smaller the aperture, the more focused the light beams will be, resulting in a more focused image.
-This means that the light beams are so "concentrated" that the focus point of the lens is at an area far from the lens (making the camera in the picture sharp), but the object at the front (the IR remote control) will be not in the focus area and become out of focus.
-A higher F-stop value comes in handy when the filmed person or object is in great distance from the camera (and zooming in more is not possible).
+This implies that the light beams are highly "concentrated," causing the camera to focus at a point further away (making the camera in the picture sharp).
+However, the object located in front (i.e., the IR remote control) is not within the focus range, resulting in an out-of-focus image.

+A higher F-stop value comes in handy when the filmed person or object is in great distance from the camera (and zooming in is not possible).
 At the other side the lower F-stop values are useful when the filmed person or object is close to the camera.